EvoStar: Hybrid event (2023)

+Evelyne Lutton "Exploring the Interplay of Cooperation and Competition in evolutionary computation".

+This year they were joined by Susan Stepney, the winner of the Julian Francis Miller award.

+Posters were on site and on line via Gather Town.

 Hybrid event (2022)

 The 25th edition took place on 20-22 April and was held in Madrid and online (Zoom and YouTube).

-EuroGP: Eric Medvet, Gisele Pappa, Bing Xue.
+EuroGP: Eric Medvet, Gisele Pappa and Bing Xue.

-EvoCOP: Leslie Pérez Cáceres, Sébastien Verel.
+EvoCOP: Leslie Pérez Cáceres and Sébastien Verel.

-EvoMusArt: Tiago Martins, Nereida Rodríguez-Fernández, Sérgio M. Rebelo.
+EvoMusArt: Tiago Martins, Nereida Rodríguez-Fernández and Sérgio M. Rebelo.

-EvoApplications: Juan Luis Jiménez Laredo, J. Ignacio Hidalgo, Kehinde Oluwatoyin Babaagba.
+EvoApplications: Juan Luis Jiménez Laredo, J. Ignacio Hidalgo and Kehinde Oluwatoyin Babaagba.